Understanding Georgia Motor Vehicle Crash Report Codes

 - 7 – Unknown Heavy Truck.
 When an officer knows that the vehicle is a larger, heavy truck, but is unsure of the type, they can mark this category.
 In some situations, the officer will get more information about the vehicle to do an update on the report later, but not always.
 This type of investigation is more likely to be completed if the accident is severe.

 - 8 – Bus/Large Van (Seats for 9 to 15 Occupants Including Driver).
-This category was added in 2018 to account for larger vans that don’t necessarily fall under the category of bus.
+This category was added in 2018 to account for larger vans that don’t necessarily fall under the category of a bus.
 Some nine passenger vans don’t have special license requirements, but they are still harder to drive because they are larger and have much bigger blind spots.
 When inexperienced or careless drivers operate these vehicles, it may lead to accidents that cause damages and injuries—and legal liability.

 - 9 – Vehicle 10,000 Pounds or Less, Placarded for Hazardous Materials.
 There are many types of vehicles that can haul hazardous materials.
 While most are larger commercial vehicles, that is not always the case.
 This category was added in 2018 to account for vehicles that fall in between passenger vehicles and trucks but that are permitted to carry hazardous materials.
 Hazardous materials must be marked based on federal legal requirements because this type of cargo presents unique risks, including increased likelihood of fire or combustion and the potential for environmental damage if the material spills on the road or affects nearby wildlife or homeowners.